kulotsystemstech/css-activity-01-guided/README.md

     <header>
         <h1>Gigglepads</h1>
         <p>
-            Enter the Gigglepads, where laughter knows no bounds!
             Discover an endless array of hilarious jokes submitted by our vibrant community,
             to brighten your day and tickle your funny bone.